utiasASRL/Deep-Collison-Checker/README.md

  - Easily reproduce the results presented in the paper
  - Possiblity to apply the network to other datasets

+ As shown in the next figure, in this repo, we provide the code for our **automated annotation** and **network training**.
+The whole simulation is ignored, and we provide preprocessed data instead.

 ![Intro figure](./Data/github_im.png)